• facebook

 • If your disk is not on the list, shut down your computer.

-• Try plugging the disk into a different SATA slot or reattaching it using an alternate cable.
-This action will establish a successful connection, causing it to appear in the list of connected devices.
+• Connect the disk through another SATA slot or reconnect it with a different cable.
+This will successfully connect it, and it will start appearing in the list of all connected devices.

 If your hard disk is still disconnected, it is a clear sign that it is damaged, corrupted, dead, or obsolete.
 You must take some tips for recovering data from crashed hard disk, especially all the important files.